menu

 Demographics

-The percentage of people in Collinsville who are college-educated is somewhat higher than the average US community of 21.84%: 26.98% of adults in Collinsville have at least a bachelor's degree.
+The overall education level of Collinsville is somewhat higher than in the average US city of 21.84%: 26.98% of adults 25 and older in the town have at least a bachelor's degree.

 Collinsville is a somewhat ethnically-diverse town.
 The people who call Collinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Collinsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Collinsville include English, Irish, Italian, French, and Portuguese.